-"The term “intimate partner violence” describes physical, sexual, stalking or psychological/emotional harm (including coercive tactics) by a current or former intimate partner or spouse.
-It includes threatened physical or sexual violence when the threat is used to control a person’s actions."
+The Centers for Disease Control and Prevention (CDC) refer to domestic abuse as Intimate Partner Violence, which it defines as, "physical, sexual, stalking, or psychological/emotional harm (including coercive tactics) by a current or former intimate partner or spouse," which includes threats of physical or sexual violence to control a person’s actions.

 Healthy Marital Conflict

-- Differing sex drives
+- Divergent sex drives

 - Health issues

 - Lack of communication

 When couples choose to handle issues without resorting to hitting, screaming, blaming, and belittling one another, they're engaging in healthy marital conflict.
 Partners need to possess a willingness to work through conflict as it arises: Avoidance only leads to bigger problems, with psychological implications that can often morph into abuse.

 If your S.O. enforces a budget, they aren't abusing you, they're looking for a solution to your financial problems.
 If your partner tells you that you've hurt their feelings, they're not belittling or abusing you, but simply attempting to be "heard."